thisdot/starter.dev/starters/next-chakra-ui/README.md

-# nextjs12-chakra-ui starter kit
+# nextjs-chakra-ui starter kit

 ## Overview

-This Next.js 12 starter kit comes with formatting, linting, example components, testing and styling.
+This Next.js starter kit comes with formatting, linting, example components, testing and styling.
 Here is the complete list of technologies and tooling used in this kit:

 - [Next.js 12](https://nextjs.org/blog/next-12)
 - [Chakra UI](https://chakra-ui.com/)